A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development

 Since we have

 and $\lambda_\textrm{1}(\mathbf{P}_{ \rm{FP}}^{\rm{H}}\mathbf{P}_{ \rm{FP}})=1$.
 The largest eigenvalue of matrix $\overline{\bf{G}}^{\rm{T}}(\rho) \overline{\bf{G}}(\rho)$ is given by

 According to Theorem 2, it can be proved that Problem (\ref{cst}) is equivalent to the transformed signal detection problem in (\ref{fbgf}).
-Finally, when $\rho=0$, the FP-type receiver reduces to the conventional projection-type receiver, the same as the formulated problem in (\ref{vbdf}).
+Finally, when $\rho=0$, the FP-type receiver reduces to the conventional projection-type receiver, which is the same as the problem formulated in (\ref{vbdf}).

 \end{appendices}